List

 Bonnie Garmus

-Chemist Elizabeth Zott is not your average woman.
+Chemist Elizabeth Zott would be the first to point out that there is no such thing as an average woman.
 But it’s the early 1960s and her all-male team at Hastings Research Institute takes a very unscientific view of equality.
-Except for one: Calvin Evans; the lonely, brilliant, Nobel–prize nominated grudge-holder who falls in love with her mind.
+Except for one: Calvin Evans; the lonely, brilliant, Nobel–prize nominated grudge-holder who falls in love with—of all things—her mind.
 But like science, life is unpredictable.
 Which is why a few years later Elizabeth Zott finds herself not only a single mother, but the reluctant star of America’s most beloved cooking show Supper at Six.
 Elizabeth’s unusual approach to cooking (“combine one tablespoon acetic acid with a pinch of sodium chloride”) proves revolutionary.
 But as her following grows, not everyone is happy.
 Because as it turns out, Elizabeth Zott isn’t just teaching women to cook.
-She’s daring them to change the status quo.

 View Details >>